ZYKoleva/MyGroceries/README.md

 # MyGroceries
 ##Web application is built with Django and is using Postgresql for storing data.
 Bootstrap and custom CSS used.
+Media queries added
 ### Users can register, login and logout.
 Unregistered users can view the default home page
 ### Registered users have assigned default products that they can remove or edit.
 In addition, registered users can add their own products and reset default settings, if they want to
 ### Structure